whoisdsmith/SmartFileOrganizer/ai_document_organizer_v2/docs/Phase3_Implementation_Summary.md

 - Receive real-time notifications via webhooks
 - Poll external services for updates

-The next steps will focus on implementing the remaining features of the API Integration Framework, including caching and response transformation pipelines, as well as improving and optimizing the existing components for production environments.
+The next steps will focus on implementing the remaining features of the API Integration Framework, enhancing the already implemented caching and response transformation pipelines, as well as improving and optimizing the existing components for production environments.